Culture and Politics (CULP)

 How to Declare the CULP Major

-During the second semester of the sophomore year, students meet with their advisory dean to declare their major.
-When declaring a major, sophomores prepare a major declaration proposal outlining the reasons why they are pursuing one of the majors offered at SFS-Q, including how the intended major coincides with academic interests and possible career goals.
+During the first semester of the sophomore year, students meet with their advisory dean to declare their major.
+When declaring a major, sophomores prepare a major declaration proposal outlining the reasons why they are pursuing one of the majors offered at GU-Q, including how the intended major coincides with academic interests and possible career goals.

 CULP Topical Area/Concentration